 Uralla Shire already has a dynamic creative and artisan industry.
-Uralla has grown its reputation as a vibrant and creative hub with businesses blooming such as pottery, painting, sculpture, textiles, distilled spirits, arts, crafts, locally brewed beer, confectionery, skincare products and various other specialised shops and dining experiences.
+The Uralla Shire has developed its reputation as a vibrant and creative hub with businesses blooming such as pottery, painting, sculpture, textiles, distilled spirits, arts, crafts, locally brewed beer, confectionery, skincare products and various other specialised shops and dining experiences.

 There is intrinsic value in creativity and artisan industries, including the important cultural, economic and social benefits it delivers.
-It has an important leadership role to play in nurturing a successful future for both artists and food and beverage makers and the many people and professions who are engaged directly through the industry.
+It has an important leadership role to play in nurturing a successful future for both artists, crafters and food and beverage makers and the many people and professions who are engaged directly through the industry.